lodauria/IoT_Group_Project/Technology.md

 To conclude when a docking device detects that a docking spot is free again because a boat leaved, it sends a message that triggers again the `removeReservation` function that in this case will delete the reservation and restore the docking spot status to free.

 For more details about the messages exchanged by these components check the [dedicated folder](src/AWS).

+### Prototype convention

+To test the real hardware isn't used LoRaWAN, but the board is connected to internet with ETHOS.

+While for the network tests [The Things Network](https://www.thethingsnetwork.org/) is used, the boards are replaced with the [ST B-L072Z-LRWAN1](https://www.iot-lab.info/docs/boards/st-b-l072z-lrwan1/) and the values read by the sensors are replaced with dummy data.